stehuang/GAM-Generalization/README.md

 	2. Edge orientation: employs likelihood-ratio based statistical test to determine the true orientation of undirected edges in the graph
 	3. Edge deletion: utilizes significance test results of covariates to delete superfluous edges from the graph, yielding the final DAG structure
 	4. (For practical purposes) Graph refinement: converts previous output from PDAG to DAG by applying the likelihood test to undirected edges, if there exists any

+## Running the Code

+- See file `test_script.R` for an example
+	- shows and evaluates results from all 4 steps
+	- returns F1 score, SHD, breakdown of learned edges, and runtime

 ## Dependencies